How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Watering

-Significantly reduce watering during the cold season to keep the soil barely moist as growth is minimal at this time but do not allow the soil to dry out completely to avoid leaf drop.
+Significantly reduce watering during the cold season to keep the soil barely moist as growth is minimal at this time.
+Do not allow the soil to dry out completely to avoid wrinkling and leaf drop.

 Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot and death of the plant.
 Read more on how to water indoor plants the right way.